Whiskey U: So What is Whiskey anyways?

 Whiskey or Whisky – The Scots spell it whisky and the Irish spell it whiskey, with an extra ‘e’.
 This difference in the spelling comes from the translations of the word from the Scottish and Irish Gaelic forms.
 Whiskey with the extra ‘e’ is also used when referring to American whiskies.
 In general, the USA and Ireland use “whiskey” and every other nation uses “whisky”.
 See graphic at right.

 If we were to make whiskey and make cherry syrup and then pour the syrup into the whiskey we would have to call it cherry flavored whiskey.
 You will also see whiskeys that are labeled whiskey with liqueur added or whiskey with xx flavor added.
 In both of those the whiskey is completed and then flavoring is poured in.

 If we were to put whiskey into a Sherry cask and allow the whiskey to naturally pull flavor, oils, esters, etc. from the wood you would not call it whiskey flavored with sherry wood you would call it whiskey finished in sherry wood.

 If I were to make a stave of cinnamon bark or a cask of cinnamon bark and age our whiskey with that wood and allow it to pull the flavor from the wood, you would call it “finished with cinnamon” not “cinnamon flavored.”
 That is our process.
 CALI Distillery doesn’t buy prepared flavors.
-Any flavor in our spirits – our liqueurs or our whiskies – got there by extraction with alcohol from the original fruit or wood or ground spice or toasted grain or leaves or whatever. (except that the sugar in the liqueurs and extraction is pure non-GMO refined sugar.
+Any flavor in our spirits – our liqueurs or our whiskies – got there by extraction with alcohol from the original fruit or wood or ground spice or toasted grain or leaves or whatever. (except that the sugar in the liqueurs is pure non-GMO refined sugar.
 We don’t make sugar.)